-Smith, a member of the Kappa Alpha Psi Fraternity, is a senior majoring in political science, with a concentration in public administration, and minoring in community and regional planning.
+Smith, a member of the Kappa Alpha Psi Fraternity, is a junior majoring in political science, with a concentration in public administration, and minoring in community and regional planning.
 He intends to use his award funds to attend the American Planning Association’s national conference in Houston in April 2020.

 While at the conference, Smith will meet professional planners from all over the globe, said selection committee member Brian McCullough ’89 ’98, regional director of development in Appalachian’s Division of University Advancement.